Authentication

 - Assign only roles necessary for each service user (least privilege).

-mTLS replaces API keys with a secure X.509 digital client certificate for verifying your identity as a service user during API requests.
+mTLS replaces API tokens with a secure X.509 digital client certificate for verifying your identity as a service user during API requests.

 - Sign in to .